Last updated on February 22nd, 2019 at 10:03 am

 Smart!
 I didn’t realise the use of this originally.
 For clients with a corporate health plan now, I could really suggest looking out for this option to cover for catastrophic bills and long term chronic conditions.
 A personal insurance is still very important.

 This makes their whole product design much more differentiated than AXA shield when they launched theirs

 The Raffles Shield Private “With High Deductible” is like 30%-40% cheaper than other IP private plans.

 If you use Raffles Shield A with Raffles Hospital Option, this will be >60% cheaper than other IP private plans.

 The only negative is getting the Key Rider will still require underwriting when you want to buy.
 If you are unhealthy then, you may no longer be eligible or face exclusions.

-I’m licensed to advice on the Raffles shield and have personally assisted in a few applications thus far.
+I’m licensed to advice on the Raffles shield and have personally assisted in a multiple applications thus far.